- Type: R&D project

 Dutch planning tradition has its origins in the autonomy of the individual spatial components.
 Nevertheless, many centuries of careful planning and engineering have resulted in a certain minimum of centralized planning that is necessary for the survival of the Randstad and the Netherlands as a whole.
 The Randstad has yet to experience this kind of paradigm shift.
 Divided into different administrative entities and governance boundaries, it is often suffering from miscoordination between different sectors and asks for more integrated strategies between the various stakeholders.
 When superimposing the historical Beemster grid (934m x 934m) on the unbuilt territory of the Randstad, it becomes clear that the space available could evolve either into a sharing entity between different cities or into a field of conflict between them.

 Similarly, the global upscaling of socio-metabolic processes will also require cooperation and planning on a high level.
 Without a united vision and a direction towards singular metabolism -to the extent that this is possible- we will find ourselves unable to cope with climate change.
 And this will inevitably have serious boomerang effects on our current socio-economic backbone.
-Large-scale interconnected interventions will make us partakers in the unfolding of transition and will bring change on our threshold.
+Project Holland sheds light on large-scale interconnected interventions that will make us partakers in the unfolding of transition and will bring change on our threshold.

 Part III: The Netherlands is getting bigger